letsgetrandy/DICSS/README.md

 Got something you want to add to DICSS?
 Let us know!
 Help us make DICSS bigger and better than ever!

+## Is DICSS compatible with other frameworks?
+Yes!
+There are projects currently underway to integrate DICSS with Knockout (KOCSS), Backbone (BoneDICSS), and Angular (Angular-DICSS).

 ## It's not working.
 Help!
 Is it in yet?
 Go to your developer tools console and type `DICSS`.
 If it's `undefined`, that means you haven't put DICSS in yet.

-## Is DICSS compatible with other frameworks?
-Yes!
-There are projects currently underway to integrate DICSS with Knockout (KOCSS), Backbone (BoneDICSS), and Angular (Angular-DICSS).
+## It's still not working!
+Don't overthink it.
+DICSS is only as hard as you make it.

+## I don't like DICSS.
+That's okay.
+While we believe most people are fond of DICSS, we realize that DICSS isn't for everyone.
+There are plenty of alternatives.
+Feel free to use them instead.
+And please, never force someone to use DICSS if they're not willing.

+## THIS IS NUTS!
+No, we're DICSS.
+NUTS is something else.